 Hang Wallpaper as Art

-If you want to use a really special wallpaper but can't afford to do a big project, consider having a piece framed and hanging it on the wall.
-This is a great way to incorporate the pattern without any of the effort or expense you get with traditional applications.
+If you want to use a really special wallpaper but can't afford to do a big project, consider having a sample piece framed and hanging it on the wall.
+This is a great way to incorporate the pattern without the effort or expense of traditional applications.
 Another similar approach is to hang a long piece and install dowels at either end so it looks like a scroll.
-These types of wallhangings are very pretty and require minimal effort from you.
+These types of wall hangings are very pretty and require minimal effort.

 Wallpaper a Lampshade